 The Aerial Tramway takes you 5,800 feet above the ground on a rotating vehicle suspended by cables, giving you unmatched views of the mountainous terrain below.
 Once at the summit, you can cross-country ski, snowshoe, or hike before heading back down via a tram.

-Go hotel hopping.
-There are tons of traditional accommodations here, but Palm Springs is more known for its unique boutique hotels.
+There are many traditional accommodations here, but Palm Springs is more known for its unique boutique hotels.